edisedis777/HTML-website/README.md

 ## [eddie-0di.pages.dev](https://eddie-0di.pages.dev/)

-This is the website of Eddie, an engineer, writer, teacher, and gardener living in Germany.
+This is the website of Eddie.
 The website showcases various aspects of Eddie's life and work, including books, music, writings, pictures, videos, and links.